Muay Hardcore: History

 The idea of forming Muay Hardcore was first proposed in 2019 and immediately implemented.
 Muay Hardcore and Super Champ Muay Thai are both managed by Channel 8 Thailand.
 Like its sister program Muay Thai Super Champ, Muay Hardcore often pairs Thai fighters against foreign fighters.
 The main difference between these two events (which are actually partners), is the use of gloves.
 Muay Hardcore uses MMA gloves (4 oz) and Muay Thai Super Champ use 12 oz.
 Unlike Super Champ Muay Thai, fighters in Muay Hardcore do not perform the pre-fight wai khru ram muay and there is no traditional music playing during matches.

 With fighters competing in MMA gloves and its similarity to mixed martial arts competitions, Muay Hardcore has been considered by large organizations such as ONE Championship, whose Muay Thai bouts also see the use of 4-oz gloves.
 Furthermore, according to promoters, Muay Hardcore is regarded as a feeder program for fighters who aspire to enter larger promotions.

-Muay Hardcore was broadcast for the final time on May 28, 2022.
+Muay Hardcore aired its final broadcast on May 28, 2022.